freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

    cd curriculum
    ```

-2. Run the following for each challenge file for which you have changed:
+2. Run the following for each challenge file for which you have changed (replacing `title` with the full English title of the challenge):

    ```
-   npm run test -- -g 'the full English title of the challenge'
+   npm run test -- -g 'title'
    ```

 Once you have verified that each challenge you've worked on passes the tests, [please create a pull request](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/docs/how-to-open-a-pull-request.md).